OpenTranslationBible/open-bible/en-GB/18.Job/md/job-34.md

 ## Job 34:1

-Then Elihu continued and said,
+Then Elihu continued and spoke:

 ## Job 34:2

 > “Hear my words, you wise men,
-> And listen to me, you who understand.
+> and listen to me, you men of understanding.

 ## Job 34:3

 > For the ear tests words
-> As the palate tastes food.
+> as the palate tastes food.

 ## Job 34:4

 > Let us choose for ourselves what is right;
-> Let us understand among ourselves what is good.
+> let us discern together what is good.

 ---

 ## Job 34:5

 > For Job has said, ‘I am righteous,
-> But God has taken away my right;
+> but God has denied me justice.

 ## Job 34:6

-> Should I lie about my right?
+> Though I am without fault, I am considered a liar;
-> My wound is incurable, though I am without transgression.’
+> my wound is incurable, though I am guiltless.’

 ## Job 34:7

 > What man is like Job,
-> Who drinks up derision like water,
+> who drinks derision like water,

 ## Job 34:8

-> Who goes in company with the workers of injustice,
+> who associates with evildoers
-> And walks with wicked people?
+> and walks with the wicked?

 ## Job 34:9

-> For he has said, ‘It is of no use to a man
+> For he has said, ‘There is no benefit to a man
-> When he is pleased with God.’
+> in trying to please God.’

----

 ## Job 34:10

 > “Therefore, listen to me, you men of understanding.
-> Far be it from God to do evil,
+> It is far from God to do evil,
-> And from the Almighty to do wrong.
+> and from the Almighty to do wrong.

 ## Job 34:11

-> For He repays a person for his work,
+> He repays a person according to their deeds,
-> And lets things happen in correspondence to a man’s behaviour.
+> and brings upon them what their conduct deserves.

 ## Job 34:12

-> Surely, God will not act wickedly,
+> It is unimaginable that God would act wickedly,
-> And the Almighty will not pervert justice.
+> or that the Almighty would pervert justice.

 ## Job 34:13

 > Who gave Him authority over the earth?
-> And who has laid on Him the whole world?
+> Who placed the whole world in His care?

 ## Job 34:14

-> If He were to determine to do so,
+> If He were to gather His spirit
-> If He were to gather His spirit and His breath to Himself,
+> and breath to Himself,

 ## Job 34:15

-> All flesh would perish together,
+> all humanity would perish together,
-> And mankind would return to dust.
+> and mankind would return to dust.

 ---

 ## Job 34:16

-> “But if you have understanding, hear this;
+> “If you have understanding, hear this;
-> Listen to the sound of my words.
+> listen to the sound of my words.

 ## Job 34:17

-> Shall one who hates justice rule?
+> Can one who hates justice govern?
-> And will you condemn the righteous mighty One,
+> Will you condemn the righteous and mighty One?

 ## Job 34:18

-> Who says to a king, ‘You worthless one,’
+> Is He not the One who says to kings, ‘You are worthless,’
-> To nobles, ‘You wicked ones,’
+> and to nobles, ‘You are wicked,’

 ## Job 34:19

-> Who shows no partiality to the prominent,
+> who shows no partiality to princes
-> Nor regards the rich above the poor,
+> and does not favour the rich over the poor,
-> Since they all are the work of His hands?
+> for they are all the work of His hands?

 ## Job 34:20

 > In a moment they die,
-> And at midnight people are shaken and pass away,
+> in the middle of the night; people are shaken and pass away,
-> And the powerful are taken away without a hand.
+> and the powerful are removed without human hand.

 ---

 ## Job 34:21

-> For His eyes are upon the ways of a person,
+> “For His eyes are on the ways of mortals;
-> And He sees all his steps.
+> He sees their every step.

 ## Job 34:22

 > There is no darkness or deep shadow
-> Where the workers of injustice can hide themselves.
+> where evildoers can hide themselves.

 ## Job 34:23

-> For He does not need to consider a person further,
+> God does not need to examine people further,
-> That he should go before God in judgment.
+> that they should come before Him for judgment.

 ## Job 34:24

-> He breaks the mighty without investigation,
+> Without inquiry, He shatters the mighty
-> And sets others in their place.
+> and sets others in their place.

 ## Job 34:25

-> Therefore He knows their deeds,
+> Because He takes note of their deeds,
-> And He overthrows them in the night, and they are crushed.
+> He overthrows them in the night and they are crushed.

 ## Job 34:26

-> He strikes them like the wicked
+> He strikes them for their wickedness
-> In a public place,
+> in a public place,

 ## Job 34:27

-> Because they turned aside from following Him,
+> because they turned away from following Him
-> And had no regard for any of His ways;
+> and had no regard for any of His ways.

 ## Job 34:28

-> So that they caused the cry of the poor to come to Him,
+> They caused the cry of the poor to come before Him,
-> And He heard the cry of the afflicted.
+> so that He heard the cry of the afflicted.

 ## Job 34:29

-> When He keeps quiet, who then can condemn?
+> When He remains silent, who can condemn Him?
-> And when He hides His face, who then can behold Him,
+> If He hides His face, who can see Him?
-> That is, in regard to both a nation and a man?—
+> He is over both nation and individual alike,

 ## Job 34:30

-> So that godless people would not rule,
+> to prevent the godless from ruling
-> Nor be snares to the people.
+> and laying snares for the people.

 ---

 ## Job 34:31

 > “For has anyone said to God,
-> ‘I have endured punishment; I will not offend anymore;
+> ‘I have endured punishment; I will offend no more;

 ## Job 34:32

-> Teach me what I do not see;
+> teach me what I do not see;
-> If I have done wrong, I will not do it again’?
+> if I have done wrong, I will not do it again’?

 ## Job 34:33

-> Shall God repay on your terms, because you have rejected it?
+> Should God repay on your terms because you reject His?
-> For you must choose, and not I;
+> You must choose, not I;
-> Therefore declare what you know.
+> therefore, declare what you know.

 ---

 ## Job 34:34

 > Men of understanding will say to me,
-> And a wise man who hears me,
+> and a wise man who hears me will say,

 ## Job 34:35

-> ‘Job speaks without knowledge,
+> ‘Job speaks without knowledge;
-> And his words are without wisdom.
+> his words lack wisdom.’

 ## Job 34:36

-> Oh that Job were tested to the limit,
+> Oh, that Job might be tested to the utmost,
-> Because he answers like men of wickedness.
+> for answering like a wicked man!

 ## Job 34:37

 > For he adds rebellion to his sin;
-> He claps his hands among us,
+> he claps his hands among us
-> And multiplies his words against God.’”
+> and multiplies his words against God.”